Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Bifana is a traditional sandwich made with marinated pork steak inside a carcaça (soft white bread).
 The waiter always provides mustard to top the pork steak.

-For many Lisbon residents, it’s a typical light meal and it’s gulped with a glass of beer.
+For many Lisbon residents, it’s a typical light meal and it’s gulped down with a glass of beer.

 Unlike ham and cheese sandwiches, the “bifana” should be prepared on demand and eaten warm.